 Iran's foreign policy is a product of the ideology of Iran's Islamic revolution, blended with longstanding national interests and what some describe as a near obsession about U.S. strategic power.
 Some of Iran's leaders, including Ahmadinejad, increasingly assert that Iran is a major regional power whose interests must be taken into account.
 Others interpret Iran's objectives as well beyond defensive-as a vision of overturning of the power structure in the Middle East, which Iran believes favors the United States, Israel, and their "collaborators": Sunni Muslim regimes such as Egypt, Jordan, and Saudi Arabia.
-Because that has been Iran's objective, some experts see Iran as a strategic beneficiary, or even instigator, of the democratic uprisings that have toppled the presidents of Egypt and Tunisia, and are threatening the grip on power of other U.S. allies, including the Al Khalifa regime in Bahrain.
-Some evidence of Iran as beneficiary could be provided by reports of a willingness of the new leaders of Egypt to end decades of diplomatic estrangement with Iran, and their decision to allow two Iranian ships to transit the Suez Canal shortly after the fall of President Mubarak.
-On the other hand, Iran is threatened by the unrest in its key Middle Eastern ally, Syria, on which Iran depends for its ability to intervene in the Arab-Israeli dispute.
-A few Qods force officers have been sanctioned by the United States under a Syria-related Executive Order, 13572, for helping Syria's crackdown.

-&lt;sup>41 Broad, William and David Sanger.
+&lt;sup>40 Broad, William and David Sanger.
 "Relying On Computer, U.S. Seeks to Prove Iran's Nuclear Aims."
 New York Times, November 13, 2005.